frederic-perez/AmE-dictionary/data/dictionary.md

 __denier__ _n_ :two: A small coin of varying composition and value current in western Europe from the eighth century until the French Revolution.
 __denigrate__ _v_ _It denigrates your performance considerably._
 __denizen__ _n_ :four::hammer: (denizens)
-__denouement__ _n_ :nine: __1__ The final resolution of a plot, as of a drama or novel. _Syn_ climax, conclusion, finale, termination, culmination _The book’s sentimental denouement._ __2__ The outcome or resolution of a doubtful series of occurrences. _Syn_ outcome, end, result, consequence, resolution, conclusion, end result, upshot _An unexpected denouement to the affair._
+__denouement__ _n_ :nine::m: __1__ The final resolution of a plot, as of a drama or novel. _Syn_ climax, conclusion, finale, termination, culmination _The book’s sentimental denouement._ __2__ The outcome or resolution of a doubtful series of occurrences. _Syn_ outcome, end, result, consequence, resolution, conclusion, end result, upshot _An unexpected denouement to the affair._
 __dent__ _v_ (denting) :four: __1__ Mark with a dent. _The drawer was dented by a kick._ _He hit a concrete bollard, denting the wing._ _Syn_ make a dent in, make an indentation in, dint, indent, mark _He grumbled that Jamie had dented his bike._ __2__ Have an adverse effect on; diminish. _This neither deterred him nor dented his enthusiasm._ _Syn_ diminish, reduce, lessen, shrink, weaken
 __dentifrice__ _n_
 __dentures__ _n pl_ :two::dart: A set of artificial teeth. _Do you wear dentures._ :es: dentadura postiza